 So, here they are, my Top Twenty Songs of 2025 – not an easy choice with so many great albums/songs around.
 I’m sure to have missed a number of releases this year with my being ‘out of the loop’ here in Cyprus.
-Do let me know of any albums/artists I may have missed.
+Do let me know of any albums/artists I need to listen to.

 As always, my choices are an eclectic mix – it’s always difficult to place them in order as some are fairly recent releases and won’t have the same number of plays the older songs have.